 It is a game world designed to allow a player to help people, seek vengeance, maim, murder, rob, assist, burn and hunt down living creatures for sustenance.
 Once you have bought the game, you have a relative free run of the world Rockstar has built.

 It is possible for gamers to build content around going on gastro tours of the game world, if one is so inclined, hunting rabbits, bear meat and exotic creatures for some high concept stew.

 The flexible approach to gameplay also extends to the morality of a gamer’s actions.
-Simulated hate crimes are as a viable choice for a player as becoming a champion of the poor and destitute.
+Simulated hate crimes are as a viable choice for a player, much in the same way as opting to become a champion of the poor and destitute.